AnotherDevBoy/synthesia/README.md

 ## Build

+To build the application locally, run `make build` (this will not build the container).

-To build the application (including the container), run: `make build`.
+To build the application directly inside of a container, run `make docker`.

 A [GitHub Action](https://github.com/albertowar/synthesia/actions) was created to showcase the build step in action.